Directive 96/98/EC: Initiative of the European Commission

+Items under MED approval are included in the annexes of the EU Regulation:

-Several countries outside the EU area automatically approve and accept products with M.E.D.
-96/98/EC authorisation.
-There is a Mutual Recognition Agreement (MRA) on Marine Equipment with the United States Coast Guard where both EU and USA will approve each other's authorised products.
+Several countries outside the EU area automatically endorse and accept products with MED approval.
+There is a Mutual Recognition Agreement (MRA) on Marine Equipment with the United States Coast Guard where both EU and USA will endorse each other's approved products.
 A continuous mutual ratification process ensures that there is alignment between the two.

 The MarED database

-The MarED Product Database contains information about authorised equipment to be installed on EU flagged merchant vessels according to the European Marine Equipment Directive.
+The MarED Product Database contains information about approved equipment to be installed on EU flagged merchant vessels according to the European Marine Equipment Directive.

 Access to the MarED Database and to the MarED website is available for the public, but limited to registered users only.
 The registration is free of charge.

 The database contains more than 35.000 datasets about products approved under the EU Marine Equipment Directive.
 Also more than 5.000 datasets about products approved under the Mutual Recognition Agreement with the United States of America.

 Intention

 The intention with the EU Marine Equipment Directive is to reduce costs for the end user by having a simplified model and not having unnecessary expenses by several classification societies or companies to do each their approvals of the same products.
-A classification society can simply do the classing process by looking up authorised products listed in the MarED database.
+A classification society can simply do the classing process by looking up approved products listed in the MarED database.
 The classification societies does classifications according to the rules and regulations of the Flag state which rules the classification.